Horned marsupial frog: Life cycle

 The male Gastrotheca cornuta calls from high in the canopy to attract a mate.
 His call sounds like a champagne cork being drawn.
 The eggs of Gastrotheca cornuta are the largest known amphibian eggs.
 They are carried in individual chambers in the female's brood pouch.
 The developing embryos have umbrella-like external gills that spread out against the pouch wall, which is highly vascular.
 Gas exchange takes place through the wall of the pouch.
 There is no free-living tadpole stage for this species and when their development is complete, tiny froglets make their way out of the brood pouch.

 Status

 Gastrotheca cornuta is listed as "Critically Endangered" in the IUCN Red List of Threatened Species.
 Numbers of individuals across its range have been decreasing and it is no longer present in Costa Rica and Panama on the Atlantic slope.
 It has also decreased in numbers in Colombia and in Ecuador where it never was common.
 Its status in eastern Panama is unknown.
 The reasons for its decline include the disease chytridiomycosis, deforestation, and human activities.

+Scientists have reported the frog in several protected areas.
+It is also subject to captive breeding programs at Panama Amphibian Rescue and Conservation Project and Balsa de los Sapos in Ecuador.

+Dollo's Rule

+Gastrotheca cornuta is a noted exception to Dollo's Rule, which states that evolution is largely irreversible as macro-evolution takes place in smaller micro-evolutionary steps.
+It re-evolved mandibular teeth after over 200 million years of toothlessness in the lower jaw.